cpuripper/cpuminer-gr-1.2.4.1-x86_64_linux_windows/README.md

 - sample binary file.
 - updated config.jason file with hash rate monitor.

+Made for Flockpool.com

-Miner fee reduced by 0.25% while mining on Flockpool.com
+Miner fee reduced by 0.25% while mining on Deppool.com All other pools will be charged full dev fee.
+Fee:1.5% mining on deppool.com (1.75% WHILE NOT MINING ON deppool.com)

 Remember that you can reuse the tune_config file from version 1.2.X by copying it into the 1.2.4.1 main folder.
 Alder Lake (12th gen intel) users are highly recommended to retune the miner.